 Erika D. Robinson serves as the General Counsel of Trinity University, a nationally recognized liberal arts institution in San Antonio.
 Robinson also serves as an adjunct faculty member at the Tulane School of Law in New Orleans in the University’s Title IX Certificate and Specialization Program.

 She received her B.A. in Political Science from Agnes Scott College.
 She obtained an M.Ed. in College Student Personnel and her J.D. from the University of South Carolina School of Law.
-She is a skillful, thoughtful, and collaborative education attorney who has provided strategic advice and counsel to K-12 school districts, higher educational institutions, and school leaders.
+She has provided strategic advice and counsel to K-12 school districts, higher educational institutions, and school leaders.
 In addition to her legal experience, Ms. Robinson has multifaceted competencies as a diversity and inclusion practitioner.

 Before joining Trinity, Robinson served as the general counsel and Title IX coordinator for the Jackson Public School District in Jackson, Mississippi.
 Additionally, Robinson has served as an associate general counsel of the largest school district in the state of Tennessee, special assistant to the President of Georgia Gwinnett College, and an associate attorney with the law firm of Gregory, Doyle Calhoun & Rogers in Marietta, GA.

 Robinson has a deep commitment to identifying and eliminating systemic barriers to access to educational opportunities.
 She has demonstrated this commitment through her work with the American Bar Association’s Task Force on the Financing of Legal Education and its Diversity 360 Commission.